egordorichev/BurningKnight/item_ideas.md

 ### items

+* smth that alters your bullet effect all the time, aka 3 dollar bill
-* item that gives a chance for each buff
+* items that gives each buff (broken armor is left only i think)

 * guitar weapon